-- It is best not to use meth. - If you do use meth, have a trusted family member or friend around and stay in a safe place. - Don't mix meth with other drugs as this can lead to an overdose. - Never drive when using meth. - Drink small amounts of water regularly to replace fluid you lose from sweating. - Eat lots of healthy food. - Always have safer sex and use a condom. - If injecting meth, always use a clean syringe and injecting gear. - Dont leave used needles lying around that can hurt others. - Never share equipment. - If smoking meth, be careful not to burn yourself. - Make sure you get lots of sleep as rest is very important. - Take a break from using meth.
+- b It is best not to use meth.

+- If you do use meth, have a trusted family member or friend around and stay in a safe place.

+- Don't mix meth with other drugs as this can lead to an overdose.

+- Never drive when using meth.

+- Drink small amounts of water regularly to replace fluid you lose from sweating.

+- Eat lots of healthy food.

+- Always have safer sex and always use a condom.

+- If injecting meth, always use a clean syringe and injecting gear.

+- Never share equipment.

+- If smoking meth, be careful not to burn yourself.

+- you get lots

+of sleep as rest is very important.

+- Take a break from using meth.